hooliganny/hooliganny.github.io/src/content/about/overview.md

 ## About me

 Hi there!
 I'm Sam, a Full Stack Developer based in New Zealand.
 I love diving into the intricacies of how the web works and exploring different approaches to solving the everyday challenges we encounter.
-Coding and problem-solving are not just my job - they’re things I genuinely enjoy.
+Coding and problem-solving are not just my job - they're things I genuinely enjoy.

 I have professional experience working in team environments, building projects with modern tools like Next.js, and crafting solutions that solve problems that users actually experience in their day to day lives.